markBETA/Queue-Manager-AuthServer/README.md

 # Queue-Mamanger-AuthServer
-This server will be used for managing the autentification process of the Queue Manager server.
+This server implements the management of the autentification process of the Queue Manager server.